kyma-project/kyma-infrastructure-manager/hack/runtime-migrator/README.md

 ```

 The above **execution example** will:
-1. take the input from `input/runtimeIds.json` file (json with runtime identifiers array)
+1. take the input from the `input/runtimeIds.json` file (json with runtime identifiers array)
 1. proceed only with Runtime CRs creation for clusters listed in the input
 1. save output files in the `/tmp/<generated name>` directory.
 The output directory contains the following:
     - `migration-results.json` - the output file with the migration results